Liaoqitian/Exam-Generation/questions/python/Sp19-Q16-3-FB/README.md

 - The ending index is two plus the starting index

 <img src="serverFilesQuestion/demo.png"
-width="800" height="350"/>
+width="800" height="325"/>

 ## Notes
 The student is expected to input a string of five unique characters.
-If there are repeated characters or the student's solution has fewer or more than five characters, an "invalid warning" would be thrown.
+If there are repeated characters or the student's solution has fewer or more than five characters, an "**invalid warning**" would be thrown.
 The warning would specify the first character which is repeated if there is any.

 ## Structure
 > Names of directories and files (except for png files) a required to remain the same for PL to read